mkf/stacjetrm/README.md

 stacjetrm
 =========

+*Please use last release ("Releases") instead of current source code!
+I will remove this warning when I'll make current source code stable and begin to commit new features to another branch "new".*

 A script for getting the count of bicycles present on the trm24.pl stations.
 Skrypcik do liczby rowerów na stacjach trm24.pl.